purplepot/nike-clone/README.md

 # to-do-app
-A basic react to-do app for common use equipped with basic functionality
+A basic react and tailwind nike for common use equipped with basic functionality